Warm me, Warm me, Wrap me

 The content is based on the English translations provided by numerous scanlation groups responsible for Claymore, as they resonate with me more due to the amount of times I read the manga before acquiring VIZ Media’s gorgeous box set, and due to the English–speaking fandom I have interacted with on Tumblr.
 The English publication by VIZ Media (2006–2015) is consulted secondarily.

-The current layout was optimized for Chrome and desktop view.
+The site is intended to be viewed at a minimum resolution of 1024x768.
 The lovely header that you see was gifted to me by Camy as part of Amassment’s Secret Santa 2016. ❤

 The Continent is a place with plenty of open land and scattered villages, where humans live under the continued threat of Yoma.
 Feasting on humans, these hungry creatures are capable of taking their form (and even their body along with their memories and behaviour patterns) so as to live among them, diminishing the number of villagers from within.
 In exchange for an enormous fee, villages may request the aid of the Organization, which then deploys so-called Claymores: warriors with the ability to detect monsters in human form and the only ones who can fight these creatures head-on, for they, too, carry Yoma blood in their veins.